AkashBujagale/HireQuest/README.md

-# React Jobs
+# HireQuest

-React Jobs is a simple web application designed to facilitate job postings and job searching, built using React, Tailwind CSS, and JSON Server.
+HireQuest is a simple web application designed to facilitate job postings and job searching, built using React, Tailwind CSS, and JSON Server.
 This project serves as a learning exercise to understand the fundamentals of React and its ecosystem.

 <img src="public/screen.png" />